McLaren M8A: M8D

 The M8D was developed for the 1970 Can-Am season.
 As in FIA-ruled racing (Formula One, World Sportscar Championship, ec.) in 1969, high, strut-mounted rear wings had been banned also by Can-Am, so the M8B wing was replaced by one mounted low on fins, earning the car the nickname "Batmobile".
 The Chevrolet V8 engine was again built by Bolthoff, who enlarged it to 7620 cc.
 It now developed 670 bhp at 6800 rpm with 600 lb.ft of torque.

 Immediately prior to the car's launch, McLaren had endured a very difficult few weeks.
-Denny Hulme has suffered a serious crash at Indianapolis in May, and team founder Bruce McLaren was fatally injured in an accident whilst testing the M8D at the Goodwood Circuit on 2 June 1970.
+Denny Hulme had suffered a serious crash at Indianapolis in May, and team founder Bruce McLaren was fatally injured in an accident whilst testing the M8D at the Goodwood Circuit on 2 June 1970.
 His car crashed on the Lavant Straight, just before Woodcote corner, after a section of the rear bodywork came adrift at speed.

 The 1970 Can Am Championship season began on June 14, at the Mosport track.
 The McLaren M8D won nine out of the series' ten races.
-Dan Gurney won the first two races, after Bruce’s fatal accident.
+Dan Gurney won the first two races, after Bruce's fatal accident.
 Peter Gethin replaced Gurney at the fourth race, and won the Road America race.
 However, Denny Hulme won six races, and was series champion.